ksawio97/WordpressCodeSnippets/README.md

 # WordpressCodeSnippets
-This repo contains some useful code snippets I used to develop websites
+This repo contains useful code snippets I used to develop websites